BeyondQuality/beyondquality/README.md

 1. **[Research & Writing](research.md)**.
 Join ongoing projects like Economics of Testing and contribute resources, insights, and reviews.
 Improve your profile as a thought leader while producing open, reusable research.

-2. **Talk & Article Preparation**.
+2. **[Talk Preparation](talk.md)**.
 Present your talk ideas, get expert feedback, and refine them into conference-ready sessions.
 Help others do the same — and get recognized for your input.

 3. **Problem-Solving Sessions**.
 Bring real QA/QE challenges and work through solutions as a group.
 Learn diagnostic techniques and decision-making frameworks you can use in your job.